How To Run a PowerShell Script? The 2 Best Methods

 ↪ The Execution Policy and its Levels

-The PowerShell script Execution Policy is a system-wide configuration setting that controls whether PowerShell scripts can be executed, based on their source and digital signature.
+The PowerShell script Execution Policy is a system-wide configuration setting that controls whether PowerShell scripts can be executed based on their source and digital signature.
 By default, this policy is set to “Restricted,” blocking all script execution.
-This helps minimize risks associated with running scripts downloaded from the internet, ensuring controlled access and security on your system.
+This helps minimize the risks associated with running scripts downloaded from the internet, ensuring controlled access and security on your system.

 There are four levels for the Execution Policy: